fuzzygroup/wayfarer/docs/guides/tutorial.md

 ---

 # Tutorial
-This tutorial walks you through 96.333% of what's to know about Wayfarer.
+This tutorial walks you through 96.333% of what's to know about Wayfarer, a web crawling framework for Ruby.
 Along the way, we'll write a reusable crawler that collects the titles of all open issues from an arbitrary GitHub repository.

-You can view the end-result at [examples/github.rb]().

-First things first, we get ourselves a subclass of `Wayfarer::Job`.
+To begin we get ourselves a subclass of `Wayfarer::Job`.
 If you've ever worked with a typical MVC web framework, think of a job as a self-contained controller with routes.

 {% highlight ruby %}
 # I'll omit this line hereafter